VaradChaudhari0210/S-Rocks-Music-FlutterAssignment/README.md

 *   **Model-View-ViewModel (MVVM) like Structure (Implicitly with Riverpod):**
     *   **Models:** Define the data structures (e.g., `ServiceModel`).
     *   **Views (Screens/Widgets):** Responsible for displaying the UI and reacting to user input.
 They consume state from Riverpod providers.
-    *   **ViewModels (Riverpod Providers/Notifiers):** Manage the state and business logic for the views.
+    *   **ViewModels (Riverpod Providers):** Manage the state and business logic for the views.
 They interact with repositories to fetch or manipulate data.

 ## Folder Structure
 SRocksMusic_Assignemnt/